rvennam/istio-on-iks/custom-istio-ingress-1.5.md

 ## Instructions
 These steps will create a new Istio ingress gateway deployment in a `bookinfo` namespace and then deploy the BookInfo sample application to the same namespace.

-1. Download the Istio 1.5 release and add `istioctl` to your PATH https://istio.io/docs/setup/getting-started/#download
+1. Download the Istio 1.5/1.6 release and add `istioctl` to your PATH https://istio.io/docs/setup/getting-started/#download
 2. Create a new namespace and enable automatic sidecar injection
 ```
 kubectl create namespace bookinfo
 kubectl label namespace bookinfo  istio-injection=enabled
 ```
-3. Verify `istioctl version` shows 1.5.x for everything
+3. Verify `istioctl version` shows same version for everything
 4. Create a file called custom-ingress-io.yaml with contents:
 ```
 apiVersion: install.istio.io/v1alpha1